sait-lab/learn-git/git-branching.md

 <img src="./git-branching.assets/github-flow.png" alt="github-flow" style="zoom: 50%;" />

->The GitHub flow branching strategy is a relatively simple workflow that allows smaller teams, or web applications/products that don’t require supporting multiple versions, to expedite their work.
+>The GitHub flow branching strategy is a relatively simple workflow that allows smaller teams, or web applications/products that don't require supporting multiple versions, to expedite their work.
 >
 >In [GitHub flow](https://githubflow.github.io/), the main branch contains your production-ready code.
 >